Can I Claim a Secondhand Computer as a Work Expense?

 ● Receipts for purchases

-There are certain expenses that cannot be reclaimed:
+Certain expenses cannot be reclaimed:

 Personal mileage expenses – mileage that is not directly related to business is not claimable

--Reasonable amounts for expenditure on food included in a bill for allowable hotel accommodation
+• Reasonable amounts for expenditure on food included in a bill for allowable hotel accommodation

--Cost of meals incurred where the business by its nature involves travelling e.g. long distance lorry drivers
+• Cost of meals incurred where the business by its nature involves travelling e.g. long-distance lorry drivers

 Clothing costs – non-safety normal clothing worn to work are non-claimable